 Cross-site Request Forgery (CSRF or XSRF) attacks

-Auth0 has anomaly detection features that can shield against certain attacks.
+Auth0 has attack protection features that can shield against certain attacks.
 See Prevent Common Cybersecurity Threats for details.

-If your environment is behind a firewall, custom database connections, hooks, and rules may require you to whitelist specific Auth0 IP addresses to ensure proper functionality.
-See Add IP Addresses to AllowList for details.
+If your environment is behind a firewall, custom database connections, hooks, and rules may require you to add specific Auth0 IP addresses to the AllowList to ensure proper functionality.

-If there are user fields that should not be stored in Auth0 databases due to privacy reasons, you can blacklist them.
-See Add User Attributes to DenyList for details.
-In a situation where you want to revoke an access token so that it can no longer be used, you can use blacklisting or application grants.
-See Revoke Access to API Using DenyList or Application Grants for details.
+If there are user fields that should not be stored in Auth0 databases due to privacy reasons, you can add user attributes to the DenyList.
+In a situation where you want to revoke an access token so that it can no longer be used, you can use the DenyList or application grants.
+To learn more, see Revoke Access to API Using DenyList or Application Grants.